UK retailers see weak sales growth in November despite Black Friday deals

 Online spending data from Adobe Analytics last week showed a 5.6% year-on-year increase during Black Friday and the immediate days after.

+In the U.S., retailers such as Amazon.com and Foot Locker are signaling optimism for holiday season sales after stronger-than-expected figures during Black Friday and Cyber Monday.

-Separate figures from Barclays on Tuesday showed consumer spending payment cards rose by 2.9% year-on-year in November, compared to 2.6% in October, helped by extended Black Friday sales and early Christmas shopping.
+Separate figures from Barclays on Tuesday showed consumer spending on payment cards rose by 2.9% year-on-year in November, compared to 2.6% in October, helped by extended Black Friday sales.

+Despite a raft of recent downbeat surveys, major retailers, including TescoTSCO.L, Sainsbury'sSBRY.L, NextNXT.L, PrimarkABF.L and Marks &SpencerMKS.L, have made confident comments about prospects in the Christmas trading period.

 However, Jack Meaning, chief UK economist at Barclays, said it was unclear if this would boost sales volumes next year.